shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 *Employed by VPS Manufacturing Co., Ltd., Bangkok, Thailand (December 2010 - December 2011)*

-- Develop and maintain the website with HTML 5 and jQuery.
-- The website is built on Python and running on Google App Engine.
+- Develop and maintain the website with HTML 5 and jQuery which  is built on Python and running on Google App Engine.
 - Localized in English and Thai.
 - Website: http://iconhardware.com